What does TPD mean?

 The TPD insurance benefit is provided as a lump sum payment.
 It can help with things like medical expenses, income replacement, and home care.
 The total payout amount will depend on how much cover is included in your policy.
 If you have more than one super fund you may even have multiple policies available.

 It is important to note that TPD cover is different from income protection insurance, which only covers a portion of your income.
-Total or permanent disability insurance covers you for the total amount of your income, up to a certain limit.
+Total and permanent disability insurance covers you for the total amount of your income, up to a certain limit.

 A total permanent disablement claim is likely to be successful if you can show that you’ve suffered a significant impairment that prevents you from working in any capacity, no matter what the condition is or how it occurred.